 Piako River water & mud

 Arnie gave me a personal tip - before collecting, make sure your head and heart are in the right place, the right focus - and your ego is far away.
-So good.
+Such a good tip.

 So yesterday it was another collection of water and mud from the Piako.

-While travelling to the Hauraki Plains, I also checked on my small grove of Kahikatea planted near Turua.
+While travelling to the Hauraki Plains, I also checked on a small grove of Kahikatea planted near Turua.
 The berries are now coloured, and have the 2 parts, orange and purple.
-But they are very small, but sweet tasting.
+They are still very small, but sweet tasting.